iterative/dvc.org/content/docs/studio/user-guide/connect-custom-gitlab-server.md

 Once the connection is successful, all the repositories in this GitLab server will become available when you try to create a view in your team workspace.
-If you have any trouble setting you the connection to your GitLab server, please [contact us](https://dvc.org/doc/studio/troubleshooting#support).
+If you have any trouble setting up the connection to your GitLab server, please [contact us](https://dvc.org/doc/studio/troubleshooting#support).

 > Connecting to a self-hosted GitLab server is different from connecting to your